Church Office (940) 387-1575

 Transformational Lutheran teaching

-To create a community of followers marked by steadfast faith and unconditional love.
+To create a community of followers marked by steadfast faith in Jesus and unconditional love.

 We love our neighbors in Denton and the surrounding Denton communities!
 So feel free to visit during our weekday office hours or our Sunday Worship services.